 See 7.1 Common Structures Used to Price Construction Projects.

-Under Bahamian law contractors and/or designers are not permitted to lien or otherwise encumber a property in the event of non-payment.
+Under Bahamian law, contractors and/or designers are not permitted to lien or otherwise encumber a property in the event of non-payment.
 A contractor seeking to recover payment of a debt due would be required to enforce their contractual rights by commencing an action against the owner/customer in the Supreme Court of The Bahamas (or such other jurisdiction contractually agreed between the parties to be the appropriate forum for disputes) and obtaining a judgment against that debtor party.

 Before use or inhabitation, a Certificate of Occupancy must be issued under the Building Regulations Act, 1971.
 The certificate is issued by the building control officer upon being satisfied that a building operation has been completed in accordance with the building permit issued by the Ministry of Works, and it certifies that the building is fit for occupation and use.

-It is important to note that unlike standard VAT, which is charged and paid on the supply of goods and services at a rate of 12%, the VAT payable on supplies/sale of real estate (charged at 10%) may not be accounted for as input tax deductions.
+The VAT payable on supplies/sale of real estate (charged at 10%) may not be accounted for as input tax deductions.

 As a matter of general good commercial practice by prudent buyers, and particularly in large purchase transactions, it is usually advantageous for a purchase transaction to be structured as a “net‟ sale rather than a “gross‟ sale, as this can help to mitigate the amount of tax payable in respect of the transaction and, for VAT registrants, the categorisation of the VAT which is paid.